MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/apac-ind-GST-create-tax-rate-type.md

 ## Assign tax rate type to relevant taxable master data

 You can associate the Tax Rate Type to following taxable master data, and they are all supported by data entity.
+With it attached, when you create taxable transactions with these master data, like sales order, sales invoice, etc., the attached tax rate type will be defaulted in the transaction and further be respected for rate determinated.

 - Released Product
 - Procurement/Sales categories